 As with most industries these days, cloud-based offerings are becoming more and more prominent, And IP Video Surveillance is no exception.
-There is now a whole array of options when it comes to cloud Surveillance for both home and business applications.
+There is now a whole array of options when it comes to cloud Surveillance for both home security and business security applications.

 Why “Cloud Based Recording” over the traditional NVR?

 - Initial Cost – NVR’s are still relatively expensive as are hard drives.
 A cloud-based solution offers you practically no initial capital outlay, instead you simply pay the monthly service fee.